x

 How Sheet Hydroforming Compares to Tube Hydroforming

-Today, hydroforming sheet metal and hydroforming tubes are two common fabrication techniques.
+Today, hydroforming sheet metal and hydroforming process tubes are two common fabrication techniques.

 But, how exactly do these hydroforming techniques compare: